janani848/project-1---College-Admission-Management-ELEVATE-LABS-/README.md

 # ELEVATE LABS - PROJECT -1 COLLEGE ADMISSION MANAGEMENT
-Certainly!
-Here's a professional, concise, and neatly formatted version of the README content for your College Admission Management System project:

 College Admission Management System
 Overview
 A Java console application that simulates the college admission process by managing student registrations, merit calculations, admission assignments, and result display.
 It demonstrates core Java, JDBC, and database integration (SQLite/MySQL).